-Likelihood rating Threatened flora criteria Threatened and migratory fauna criteria Known The species was observed within the study area.
-The species was observed within the study area.
-High It is likely that a species inhabits or utilises habitat within the study area.
-It is likely that a species inhabits or utilises habitat within the study area.
-Moderate Potential habitat for a species occurs on the site.
-Adequate field survey would determine if there is a 'high' or 'low' likelihood of occurrence for the species within the study area.
-Potential habitat for a species occurs on the site and the species may occasionally utilise that habitat.
-Species unlikely to be wholly dependent on the habitat present within the study area.
-Low It is unlikely that the species inhabits the study area.
-It is unlikely that the species inhabits the study area.
-If present at the site the species would likely be a transient visitor.
+Likelihood rating Threatened flora criteria Threatened and migratory fauna criteria there is a 'high' or 'low' likelihood of occurrence for the species within the subject area. habitat.
+Species unlikely to be wholly dependent on the habitat present within the subject area.
+Low It is unlikely that the species inhabits the subject area.
+It is unlikely that the species inhabits the subject area.
+If present at the site, the species would likely be a transient visitor.
 The site contains only very common habitat for this species which the species would not rely on for its on-going local existence.
-None The habitat within the study area is unsuitable for the species.
-The habitat within the study area is unsuitable for the species.
+None The habitat within the subject area is unsuitable for the species.
+The habitat within the subject area is unsuitable for the species.